nextcloud/documentation/developer_manual/app/database.rst

 Entities
 ========
 Entities are data objects that carry all the table's information for one row.
 Every Entity has an **id** field by default that is set to the integer type.
-Table rows are mapped from lower case and underscore separated names to pascal case attributes:
+Table rows are mapped from lower case and underscore separated names to *lowerCamelCase* attributes:

 * **Table column name**: phone_number
 * **Property name**: phoneNumber